-According to investopedia website, accountants are required to adhere to set standards, principals and procedures while preparing financial statements.
+According to investopedia website, accountants should adhere to set standards, principals and procedures while preparing financial statements.
 It is a requirement by the international financial reporting standards that financial reports especially of firms in the same industry should be comparable with each other.
-GAAP lays down the standards and procedures that should be followed in presenting the financial reports.
-It is a legal requirement that financial reports of a company are prepared in accordance to Generally Accepted Accounting Principles.
+GAAP lays down the standards and procedures for use in presenting the financial reports.
+It is a legal requirement that financial reports preparation of a company are in accordance to Generally Accepted Accounting Principles.
 There are more than forty GAAP standards, some of the most common include:

 Accrual accounting principle

-According to this principle, revenues and expenses are recorded when incurred regardless if cash is exchanged or transaction is made on credit.
-The objective is to accurately allocate revenue or expense to the period in was earned or incurred.
+According to this principle, recording of revenues and expenses take place when incurred regardless if payment is done in cash or transaction is made on credit.
+The objective is to allocate revenue or expense to the period earned or incurred.
 Common accruals include depreciation, inventory, accruals and prepayments.

 Historical cost convention

-The historical cost convention requires that original cost of an asset to be recorded when preparing the balance sheet.
-This is despite the lifetime of the asset or the accrued depreciation that has been incurred.
+The historical cost convention requires that recording of original cost of an asset should take place when preparing the balance sheet.
+This is despite the lifetime of the asset or the accrued depreciation incurred.

 Going concern concept

 The going concern concept assumes that the company life is continuous at the time of presenting the financial reports.
 This means that the company is in a position to meet its current debts when they fall due.
-Violation of this accounting concept will mean that the business will have to be liquidated in order to meet the creditors’ obligation.
+Violation of this accounting concept will mean that the business will have to undergo liquidation.
+This happen in order to meet the creditors’ obligation.

 Consolidated financial reports

-In a case of a group company which is made up of a parent company and various subsidiaries, the company statements should be prepared on consolidated basis.
-The final financial report therefore combine all the subsidiaries plus the parent company and present it like a single entity.
+In a case of a group company which is made up of a parent company and a number of subsidiaries, the company statements should be made on consolidated basis.
+The final financial report combine all the subsidiaries plus the parent company and present it like a single entity.